 - All prospective users of the Raycell Mk2 X-ray Blood Irradiator are required to complete operator training which includes:

-- Machine operation, faults, troubleshooting, and error codes
+- Machine operation, faults, troubleshooting, and error codes; and

 - A current record of authorized users and the date they completed operator training shall be maintained in the Blood Bank for inspection.

-- Secure the Raycell Mk2 X-ray Blood Irradiator from unauthorized use.
+- The Raycell Mk2 X-ray Blood Irradiator must be secured from unauthorized use.

-- The Raycell Mk2 X-ray Blood Irradiator must be registered with the Iowa Department of Public Health – Bureau of Radiological Health (IDPH-BRH) through the Environmental Health & Safety Office (EHS).
+- The Raycell Mk2 X-ray Blood Irradiator must be registered with the Iowa Department of Public Health – Bureau of Radiological Health (IDPH-BRH) through EHS.
 The IDPH-BRH assesses an annual $100.00 registration fee which is also payable through EHS.

 - All users of the Raycell must first become “authorized users” by completing the required operating training and reviewing the Raycell Mk2 X-ray Safety Guide.

 - X-Rays are generated when electrons are accelerated in a vacuum through a high-voltage electrical field and then rapidly decelerated when they interact with the atoms of a dense target usually made of tungsten.

 - The blood products are irradiated by two opposing X-ray tubes (160 kV max.; 60 – 80 kV average) with the sample canister located centrally between them.
 No radiation is present when the unit is off.